How to Sell Your Book: 10 Proven Methods

 - An opt-in system allows you to send regular newsletters without fear that someone will get angry at you for spamming.
 People just unsubscribe if they no longer want to receive email from you.
 These mailing systems, called autoresponders, automate the process so you don’t need to deal with it on a daily basis.
-I discuss this in detail in the next chapter.
+I discuss this here.

 - Normally you offer site visitors an incentive to join your list, such as a free PDF report (5-8 pages) which is related to some aspect of the topic of your book, and which they can immediately download.

 - When people sign up you are able to contact them with a special offer if they don’t buy the first time they visit your site.

 - If you release a new book you can send people a newsletter to let them know it is available.
 You may be able to convert 3% of your site visitors to buyers if you are lucky, but it’s likely that you will sell 30%-50% of your newsletter subscribers when you release a new book.
 Think about that—if you have an opt-in list of 1,000 pre-qualified people, and half purchase your new $12 ebook, it becomes a matter of grossing $6,000 in just a few hours.
 Never discount books to your fan base.
 They are your main profit center.

 - Having an opt-in list is especially important if the sales transaction is handled on Amazon.com or other such sites.
 They do not give you buyer contact data.
 Those who buy your book are usually your best customers for future releases, so getting as many people as possible on your opt-in list is important.
 By the way, it’s important that you have your author website link on the copyright page of your book.
 Readers will visit your site and you can add them to your list.